Halo-Lab/kickin/README.md

 ### Structure

-Starter's folder structure are build according to ones used in [Halo Lab](https://www.halo-lab.com).
+Starter's folder structure are built according to ones used in [Halo Lab](https://www.halo-lab.com).

 - All code is located in `src` folder.